CiscoDevNet/terraform-provider-aci/website/docs/r/rest_managed.markdown

 ### Optional

+- **annotation** (String) Annotation for the class object that is being created.
+When annotation is provided in content this will take precedence.
+Defaults to "orchestrator:terraform" when not provided.
 - **child** (Block Set) List of children. (see [below for nested schema](#nestedblock--child))
 - **content** (Map of String) Map of key-value pairs those needed to be passed to the Model object as parameters.
 Make sure the key name matches the name with the object parameter in ACI.